ObeoNetwork/GraphicalServerProtocol/specification.md

 # Graphical Language Server Protocol

-The graphical language server protocol heavily builds on the client-server protocol defined in [Sprotty](https://github.com/theia-ide/sprotty), but adds additional actions to enable editing capabilities, etc. Below, we first introduce the base protocol and action types defined in Sprotty, and subsequently discuss actions that have been added on top of the base protocol to enable editing of diagrams, as well as additional action types.
+The graphical language server protocol heavily builds on the client-server protocol defined in [Sprotty](https://github.com/theia-ide/sprotty), but adds additional actions to enable editing capabilities, etc. Below, we first introduce the base protocol and action types defined in Sprotty, and subsequently discuss actions that have been added on top of the base protocol to enable editing of graphical models, as well as additional action types.

 ## Sprotty's Client-server Protocol